spinel-coop/rv/docs/rv-notes.md

 ## open questions

-1. Should configuration use KDL instead of TOML?
-    TOML is more popular, has wider ecosystem support, and has more packages and tooling already available.
-    On the other hand, KDL handles nesting dramatically better, composes multiple files together better, and TOML's creator [has some issues](https://en.wikipedia.org/wiki/Tom_Preston-Werner#Resignation_from_GitHub).

-2. Should we build support for an `rbproject.toml` or similar file to configure projects?
+1. Should we build support for an `rbproject.kdl` or similar file to configure projects?
 It could potentially replace `Gemfile`, `.gemspec`, `.ruby-versions`, `.bundle/config`, `Rakefile`, `.rubocop.yaml`, and any other dependency, package, linter, or script configurations.
 It would be nice to end the reign of the Filefile, and it would provide a place for arbitrary machine-formatted data that tooling could use.
 It would also provide a location to configure future multi-project workspaces.

-3. Should we match the python and node naming convention and switch to `rv run NAME` to run a command from inside the bundle, reserving `rv exec NAME` for installing and running commands from gems that are not in the bundle?
+2. Should we match the python and node naming convention and switch to `rv run NAME` to run a command from inside the bundle, reserving `rv exec NAME` for installing and running commands from gems that are not in the bundle?
 I (André) think we probably should do this, because it has become a standard in tooling for two other languages that are both numerically more popular than Ruby, but I might be missing something.